Dr Helen G Papaconstantinou and Partners Law Firm

 Q: What realistic options are available to defendants seeking to delay a case?
 How might a plaintiff counter these?

-Until very recently, defendants had scope to cause significant delays of proceedings.
-The introduction of the new Civil Procedure Rules on 1 January 2016 has greatly limited the opportunities for defendants to obtain postponements.
+Until recently, defendants had scope to cause significant delays of proceedings.
+The introduction of the relatively new Civil Procedure Rules has greatly limited the opportunities for defendants to obtain postponements.
 However, the appointment of technical experts can cause delays of 18 months or more.

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?